moleculeprotocol/token-vesting-contract/README.md

 Please make sure you validate the different vesting schedule inputs (duration, amount, etc.), before you create your Merkle Tree.
 Calling `claimSchedule` with invalid inputs will revert and render the vesting schedule unclaimable for the beneficiary.

 ## 🎭🧑‍💻 Security audit
 The smart contracts in this repository have been audited in April 2023.
-You can find the audit report [here](https://github.com/pashov/audits/blob/master/solo/MoleculeVesting-security-review.md) and also in the `audit` folder of this repository.
+You can find the audit report [here](https://github.com/pashov/audits/blob/master/solo/MoleculeVesting-security-review.md) and also in the [audits](/audits) folder of this repository.

 ## ⚠️ Important notes and caveats
 Please read the following notes carefully before using this contract.
 They are important to understand the limitations of this contract and how to use it properly.